Kussil/Financial_Sentiment_LLM/README.md

 4. [Project Structure](#project-structure)
 5. [Installation Guidance](#setting-up-the-project)

 ## Description
-This project aims to analyze the dynamics of stock prices for around 20 industry-related competitors, such as Chevron, Exxon, and Shell.
-The analysis is based on various factors, including news sentiment, financial reports, and other documents.
-The project combines fundamental and technical analysis methodologies to predict stock price movements and understand market behavior.

-The specific goals include:
-- Developing a News Sentiment Analysis Tool: Analyzing sentiment from news articles, financial reports, and extensive documents.
-- Determining Feature Importance to Predict Stock Price Movement: Identifying key factors that significantly influence stock price movements.
-- Explaining Stock Price Movements Using News Articles: Finding relevant documents and references explaining stock price movements.
-- Delivering a Comprehensive Analysis Report: Producing detailed reports summarizing the findings.
+This project aims to develop a News Sentiment Analysis Tool for analyzing sentiment from news articles, financial reports, and extensive documents related to the selected oil companies.
+Another key objective is to determine feature importance to predict stock price movement by identifying key factors that significantly influence stock price movements in the oil industry.
+Additionally, the project seeks to explain stock price movements using news articles by finding relevant documents and references that elucidate observed stock price fluctuations.

 ## Demo
 Here’s a quick demo of the Financial Analysis Sentiment Tool in action: